MidniteSunrise/MidniteSunrise.github.io/contribute.md

 | Yellow_Bright | `#ffffa6` | `rgb(255,255,166)` | `hsl(60,100%,82.5%)`     | `cmyk(0,0,35,0)`   | ![Yellow Color](https://minimal-mistakes.xyz/static/img/color-boxes/yellow_bright.png)      |

 For more details about how to apply these different colors to represent different code symbols, please see the [Minimal-Mistakes Specification](https://minimal-mistakes.xyz/specs).

-## FAQ

-###### "Are you going to create a light color scheme?"

-Nope.
-Minimal-Mistakes can't stand the light.

-###### "Are you going to support editor X?"

-We hope so, but we need your help to accomplish that.
-Since you're already using app X you're probably much more experienced on it than us.
-So give it a try first!

-###### "How do I submit a new theme?"

-1. Create a new repository based on this [template](https://github.com/minimal-mistakes/template).
-2. Build the new theme using the [Color Palette](#color-palette) above.
-3. Finally, [submit an issue](https://github.com/minimal-mistakes/theme/issues/new) with a link to your repository.
-Once the theme is accepted, we will move the repository under the Minimal-Mistakes organization and give you rights to maintain it :)